techidaily/site-ios-pokemon-go/source/_posts/4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios.md

 For some, Pokémon Go is probably not a game that piques their interest but wants similar games where you can also go to a location and play some challenge or game.
 Aside from the fact that it encourages people to walk or move, it also has game incentives that push the players to win the game.
 For those of you who want other games to play similar to Pokémon Go, we have searched the interest for the list and will share them with all of you so you can download and try which games will suit your interests more.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: AR Games

 AR gaming, or augmented reality gaming, is a type of gaming that blends virtual elements with the real world.
 Using advanced technologies, such as smartphones or dedicated AR devices, you can interact with virtual objects and characters within your physical environment.
 By overlaying digital content onto the real world, AR gaming creates immersive and interactive experiences.
 You can explore your surroundings, complete quests, solve puzzles, and even engage in multiplayer battles.
 AR gaming offers a unique and engaging way to experience games, bridging the gap between reality and fantasy.
 It continues to evolve and provide innovative gameplay possibilities, captivating players of all ages.